konflux-ci/release-service-catalog/catalog/pipeline/push-to-external-registry/0.16/README.md

 - use PipelineRun UID for subdirectory inside the workspace
     - this will avoid the issue of parallel PipelineRuns overriding each other's data
 - also use new version of apply-mapping which overrides the original snapshot_spec file
+    - and specify snapshotPath for this task to point to the subdir

 ## Changes since 0.14
 * update push-snapshot task to be v0.10